tayzar-tznw/adk-workshop/chat-ui/DEPLOY.md

 ### For Cloud Run Deployment

+#### Option 1: Using the Default Service Account (Simple)

-1. Assign the necessary IAM roles to the Cloud Run service account:
+1. Assign the necessary IAM roles to the default Cloud Run service account:
    - Vertex AI User
    - Storage Object Viewer (if accessing files in Cloud Storage)